 The current version of J is developed under Windows 7.
-It is compiled as 32-bit application and it is running also at least under Windows XP.
+It is compiled as 32-bit application and it is running also at least under Windows XP and Windows 7.

 J is written in Fortran 90 and compiled with Intel(R) Visual Fortran Composer XE 2013.
 There are both release and debug versions available.

-The release version is an ordinary console application, See section 1.3.how to modify the I/O window on the first run.
+Both versions are ordinary console applications, See section 1.3. how to modify the I/O window on the first run.

-If execution of the release version of J terminates unexpectedly, the console window disappears without outputting information about possible fault.
+If execution of J terminates unexpectedly, the console window disappears without outputting information about possible fault.
 J debug version can be used for troubleshooting the crash problems.
-The debug version is a QuickWin application, which in case of crash displays message box with run time error message.
+When the debug version is run in command prompt window the reason of the crash is printed as well as the source code line causing the error.
+When the release version is run in the command prompt window, the problematic source code line is not printed.
+See chapter 16 for more information of error handling.
 Compared to the release version, the debug version has bigger size and the execution takes more time.